OCHA Trust Funds, Special Accounts and Other Funding Channels

 OCHA finances its activities through two main channels:

-- The United Nations Regular Budget, which is approved biennially by the General Assembly (in 2009, this will comprise five per cent of OCHA’s total initial annual requirements); and
+- The UN Regular Budget, which is approved biennially by the General Assembly (in 2010, this will comprise five percent of the total OCHA initial annual requirements).

-- Voluntary contributions administered through trust funds (primarily the Trust Fund for the Strengthening of OCHA and the Trust Fund for Disaster Relief – for which regular contributions are vital).
+- Voluntary contributions administered through trust funds (primarily the Trust Fund for the Strengthening of OCHA and the Trust Fund for Disaster Relief).

 Trust Fund for the Strengthening of OCHA